TobiaszCudnik/asyncmachine/Readme.md

 - STATE2_enter

 # TODO / Ideas
-- how to pass params to a multi state change request?
-- state relation wildcards (eg A blocks "opened*" to block all such states)
+- event emitter api, with piping
+- mixin api (traits.js?)
 - use an es5 compatibility lib
-- state() should return boolean
 - method for generating all possible transitions
-- transition as a state
-- cancel state transition during enter/exit
 - customizable naming convention
   STATE_STATE to StateState or state_)
-- event emitter api
-- mixin api (traits.js?)
-- transition piping (lucid.js event pipes?)
-- async support ( state(next:Function) )
-  - promise exports
-  - async event emitter

 ## License